nexusformat/definitions/manual/source/classes/contributed_definitions/ellipsometry-structure.rst

 This is the set of base classes for describing an optical experiment.

-    :ref:`NXbeam`
+    :ref:`NXbeam_path`
-      Beam properties such as intensity, polarization, wavelength or direction.
+       A beam path consisting of one or more optical elements.

-    :ref:`NXdetector`
+       NXbeam_path is used in NXopt to describe the beam path, i.e. the arrangement of optical elements between the excitation source and the sample, or between the sample and the detector unit.

-      A detector for signal detection.
+    :ref:`NXbeam_splitter`

-    :ref:`NXsource`
+       A beam splitter, i.e. a device splitting the light into two or more beams.

-      A light source such as laser, lamp or LED.
+       Use two or more NXbeam_paths to describe the beam paths after the beam splitter.
+In the dependency chain of the new beam paths, the first elements each point to this beam splitter, as this is the previous element.

-    :ref:`NXmonochromator`
+    :ref:`NXfiber`
-      A monochromator is often used to energetically disperse the scattered or emitted light.
+       An optical fiber, e.g. glass fiber.

-    :ref:`NXoptical_lens`
+    :ref:`NXlens_opt`
        Description of an optical lens.

-    :ref:`NXoptical_window`
+    :ref:`NXpolarizer_opt`
-      Description of an optical window.
+       An optical polarizer.

     :ref:`NXwaveplate`
        A waveplate or retarder.

-    :ref:`NXsensor`
+    :ref:`NXenvironment`
-      Specify external parameters that have influenced the sample such as varied parameters e.g. temperature, pressure, pH value, beam intensity, etc.
+       Specify external parameters that have influenced the sample, such as the surrounding medium, and varied parameters e.g. temperature, pressure, pH value, optical excitation etc.